tremor-rs/tremor-www-docs-edge/README.md

 ---

-This is not the main tremor [docs](https://github.com/tremor-rs/tremor-www-docs) site and documentation is not masnaged in this repo!
+This is not the main tremor [docs](https://github.com/tremor-rs/tremor-www-docs) site and documentation is not managed in this repo!